yggilabs/blog/docs/_drafts/greenlight.md

 <li>A handful of d6.</li>
 </ul>
 <h3 id="action-roll">Action Roll</h3>
-<p>When a player character faces a challenging situation, you may be asked to make an action roll to resolve the outcome.
-Unlike some games, your character always does the thing it set out to do; however, the cost is still uncertain.</p>
-<p>When making an action roll, the player rolls the number of d6 indicated and chooses any die as the result.
+<p>When asked to make an action roll, the player rolls the number of d6 indicated and chooses any die as the result.
 If the result is 4-6, it’s a success.
 If the result is 1-3, it’s a failure.</p>
 <blockquote>
 <p>No dice? coins work too!
 Heads is success, tails is failure.</p>
 </blockquote>